SIDN/ForSale/tools/README.md

 A basic validator / syntax checker

 > [!TIP]
-> If you are a developer who wants to write your own tools, make sure to carefully read [the draft](https://datatracker.ietf.org/doc/draft-davids-forsalereg/) of the [checklist](forsale_checklist.md).
+> If you are a developer who wants to write your own tools, make sure to carefully read [the draft](https://datatracker.ietf.org/doc/draft-davids-forsalereg/) or the [implementation checklist](forsale_checklist.md).

 ## fs-generate.go